 If you’d like to spend time on the water, book a spot on a cruise!
 You can see the islands dotted around the loch.
-You can also Cruise Loch Katrine on the Sir Walter Scott, or sail down the Clyde on the P.S.
+You can also Cruise Loch Katrine on the Sir Walter Scott, or experience the magnificent scenery of the Firth of Clyde, its islands and sea lochs on the P.S.
 Waverley.

 And if you want something a bit more adrenaline-fuelled like cliff jumping, then you can do that too with Go Country Adventure on nearby Loch Ard.

 If you’re looking to get a good stretch of your legs, then this is the place to be.
 There are walks to suit everyone, high or low level, long or short, easy or strenuous.
 Walk by the banks of the Endrick Water or Loch Lomond, Queen Elizabeth Forest, Country Parks, Nature Reserves.
 Many sections of the West Highland Way and the John Muir Way coast to coast route are easily reached.
 The Three Lochs Way, with its spectacular views, is close by, and the lovely Rob Roy Way begins near here in Drymen.